 Search engines are bound to reward the websites they deem trustworthy.
 But how can Google determine the amount of trust it should give each website?
 The answer isn’t entirely clear (due to the secrecy of the algorithms), but it’s believed that backlinks from authoritative websites can increase trustworthiness in the eyes of search engines.

-Google’s algorithms also scan for social signals.
+Social media and SEO go hand in hand.
+In fact, Google’s algorithms also scan for social signals.
 This means that you should try your best to interact with your audience and create some form of engagement.
 The more comments, likes, and shares a page has, the better it will rank in search engine results.
 They also bring you more traffic.
 This is why some marketers rely on SEM, search engine marketing.
 That’s all about using paid searches – pay-per-click – and social media marketing to boost traffic and influence ranking.

 Black hat SEO is based on techniques that are easy to implement but fail to drive organic, quality traffic to websites.
 These short-term strategies are focused entirely on increasing traffic artificially while driving up ad revenue.
 These strategies had an impact In the past, but they led to a lower-quality internet.
 Nowadays search engines implement algorithms that detect black hat SEO techniques.
 Websites implementing such tactics are penalized or removed from search engine results entirely.
 Here are a few black hat SEO techniques that you must avoid to keep your traffic organic and your website safe.

 A relevant keyword that is legitimately related to the page’s content should be placed once every 70 to 100 words.
 Keywords must make sense in context.
 Avoid using hidden text to increase the number of keywords.